jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 User Account Control (UAC) is a Windows security feature that prevents unauthorized changes to the operating system by requiring administrator approval for elevated actions.
 Non-privileged users will be prompted to provide administrative credentials to perform the action, while privileged users willl be prompted with a Yes/No consent before continuing.
 Attacks can attempt to bypass UAC to execute malicious software with elevated privileges.
 ##### Bypassing UAC

-<u>To bypass UAC, access to a user account within the local administrators group of the target system is required</u>.
+**To bypass UAC, access to a user account within the local administrators group of the target system is required**.
 UAC prompts users to confirm or provide credentials before granting administrative privileges.

 UAC has integrity levels ranging from low to high, if the UAC protection level is set below "high," some programs can run with elevated privileges without prompting the user.
 So, for example, if we create a meterpreter payload with msfvenom and have it successfully uploaded/executed on the target with administrative privileges, we would then bypass UAC without the need for the consent prompt.